Integrity is acting consistently with your moral values. But how consistent does a person's actions need to be before they lose their integrity?

 Integrity is the work this vegetarian does to cut meat from their diet.
 But what if they crave meat so much, one day they cave and eat a hamburger?
 They feel so ashamed they avoid eating meat again for a year.
 Do they still have integrity?
 Or does that slip-up mean they're trying and failing to have it?

 What about if they eat meat once every two years?
 Every six months?
 Once a month?
 Every two weeks?
 Once a week?
 At what point does this person move from "has integrity" to "doesn't have integrity?"

-Another option is integrity is a sliding scale, not a black and white label.
+Another option for integrity is a sliding scale, not a black and white label.
 A vegetarian who eats meat once a month has some integrity, but one who only eats it once a year has more.
 This already sounds more reasonable.